European eel: Conservation status

 The European eel is a critically endangered species.
 Numbers of eels reaching Europe is thought to have declined by around 90% (possibly even 98%) since the 1970s.
 Contributing factors include overfishing, parasites such as Anguillicola crassus, barriers to migration such as hydroelectric dams, and natural changes in the North Atlantic oscillation, Gulf Stream, and North Atlantic drift.
 Recent work suggests that polychlorinated biphenyl (PCB) pollution may be a factor in the decline.
 The TRAFFIC program is introducing traceability and legality systems throughout trade change to control and reverse the decline of the species.
 The species is listed in Appendix II of the CITES Convention.
 Hydroelectric dams have been shown to have a significant negative impact on eel populations.
 Over an 80 year period, waters with large dams have experienced almost twice the reduction of eel numbers as dam-free waters.

 Sustainable consumption

-Eels have been important sources of food both as adults (including jellied eels of East London) and as glass eels.
+Eels have been important sources of food both as adults and as glass eels.
 Glass-eel fishing using basket traps has been of significant economic value in many river estuaries on the western seaboard of Europe.
 In addition, the United States imports 11 million pounds of eel every year to support its sushi industry, including European eels.
 In order to make eel consumption sustainable, in 2010, Greenpeace International added the European eel to its "seafood red list", and the Sustainable Eel Group launched the Sustainable Eel Standard.